apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/committer-guidelines.md

 > Note: The term `xxx` will be used to refer to the candidate.
 Typically, `xxx` represents an easily readable name (e.g., `Simon Jay`).
 >
 > ASF-INFRA recommends **avoiding** the use of less readable `ID` directly as a reference to the person in emails (e.g., avoid `simon321` or `wh0isSim0n` 😄).
+>
+> In addition, it is best to choose the **"pure text"** mode, otherwise the typesetting may be chaotic in the ASF Mailing-list UI

 ```markdown
 To: private@hugegraph.apache.org